 Choosing a co-op type is an important step in developing a co-op.
 Co-operative businesses use a variety of structures to deliver services.
 Likewise, the right type of co-op model can help you create a strategy for your business and recruit members or shareholders.
-So, it’s important to choose the right type of co-op for your situation.
+So, when choosing a co-op type, it’s important to choose the right one for your situation.

 Below is an overview of the different types of co-operatives, along with some examples.